sib-swiss/containers-introduction-training/docs/course_material/day2/introduction_snakemake.md

 ### Using several rules in a workflow

-Creating one Snakefile per rule doesn't seem like a good solution, so let's try to improve this.
+Creating one Snakefile per rule does not seem like a good solution, so let's try to improve this.

 **Exercise:** Delete the `results/` folder, gather the two previous rules in the same Snakefile (place the `first_step` rule first) and try to run the workflow **without specifying an output**.
 What happens?

 ??? done "Answer"
     Execute the workflow without outputs: `snakemake --cores 1`.
     When executed, Snakemake tries to generate a specific output called **target**, and resolves all dependencies based on this target.
 A target can be any output that can be generated by any rule in the workflow.
 When you do not specify a target, the default one is the output of the first rule in the Snakefile, here `results/first_step.txt`.
 If you had placed the `second_step` rule in first position, Snakemake would have crashed because the input for this rule does not exist.
-If you are in advance, feel free to try this!
+If you have enough time, feel free to try it!

 **Exercise:** With this in mind, use a space-separated list of targets (instead of one filename) in your command to generate multiple targets.
 Use the `-F` to force the rerun of the whole workflow or delete your `results/` folder beforehand.